Flying-Toast/swift-sucks/README.md

 for i in 0 ...
 10 {
     ^
 ```
+This is equivalent to a police officer pulling you over to tell you that your shoes are untied.

 Shut up, Swift!
 Do you really think that anyone cares about that?
 If I wanted someone to review my code, I would have posted it on codereview.stackexchange.com.